Media strategy: Overview

 Media is a means or tool that is used to express and communicate messages to targeted audiences.
 There are various types of media, including but not limited to visual media, audio media, and traditional folk art media.
 These can also overlap with each other, for example, television is a typical example of visual-audio media.
 Strategy, on the other hand, is a plan created to help an individual or organization to achieve certain goals.
 Media strategy, specifically, is commonly applied in the public relations, marketing and advertising industries.
-By leveraging different forms of medium, media strategy could efficiently play a role in establishing customer relationships, building a brand image, and improving flattened sales revenue.
+By leveraging different forms of media, media strategy could efficiently play a role in establishing customer relationships, building a brand image, and improving flattened sales revenue.

 Stages

-In the way of generating a media strategy, there are three stages of building a strategic framework- initiation, diffusion, and maturity, and each stage will have its own focus.
-The initiation stage is the most common one that a majority of companies will go through when developing media strategies.
-It guides people to identify the target demographics and the corresponding best-fit channel by primary research and secondary research.
+In the way of generating a media strategy, there are three stages of building a strategic framework: initiation, diffusion, and maturity.
+Each stage will have its own focus.
+The initiation stage guides people to identify the target demographics and the corresponding best-fit channel by primary research and secondary research.
 Research findings will help understand the target audience in a deeper layer and thus avoid some potential risks as well as costly losses before implementation.
 Carrying out research is a key step to help decision-makers uncover the hidden side of the market and better understand the consumer behaviors accordingly.
-Once the target audience and media channel are determined, companies are geared to their goal when it comes to the diffusion stage.
+Once the target audience and media channel are determined, it is time for the diffusion stage.
 During this stage, people are motivated to think about what specific outcome they aim to achieve through the media strategy, which could be very diverse among different parties.
 For instance, non-profit organizations tend to raise public awareness by well-designed media strategy while public companies care about how many profits will be driven out of a media strategy.
 Finally in the maturity stage, the main focus is no longer the goal but monitoring.
 Monitoring what’s happening in social media platforms is likely to generate significant insights that will not be found in any previous stages.